Deinonychus

-Paleontologist John H. Ostrom's study of Deinonychus in the 1960s revolutionized the way scientists thought about dinosaurs and led to the "Dinosaur Renaissance”, igniting the debate on whether or not dinosaurs were warm-blooded or cold-blooded.
-Before this, the popular conception of dinosaurs had been one of plodding, semi aquatic, simple-minded reptilian beasts.
-Ostrom noted that the small body, sleek, horizontal posture, ratite-like spine, and the especially enlarged raptorial claws on its feet suggested that it was an active, agile predator.
+Paleontologist John Ostrom's study of Deinonychus in the late 1960s revolutionized the way scientists thought about dinosaurs, leading to the "dinosaur renaissance" and igniting the debate on whether dinosaurs were warm-blooded or cold-blooded.
+Before this, the popular conception of dinosaurs had been one of plodding, reptilian giants.
+Ostrom noted the small body, sleek, horizontal posture, ratite-like spine, and especially the enlarged raptorial claws on the feet, which suggested an active, agile predator.

-"Terrible claw" refers to the unusually large, sickle-shaped talon on the second toe of each foot.
-The holotype, YPM 5205, preserves a large, strongly curved ungual.
-In life, archosaurs have a keratinous sheath over this bone to extends its length.
-Ostrom looked at crocodilian and bird claws and reconstructed the claw of YPM 5205 at over 120 mm long.
-The species name antirrhopus means "counter balance", which refers to Ostrom's idea about the function of its tail.
+"Terrible claw" refers to the unusually large, sickle-shaped talon on the second toe of each hind foot.
+The fossil YPM 5205 preserves a large, strongly curved ungual.
+In life, archosaurs have a horny sheath over this bone, which extends the length.
+Ostrom looked at crocodile and bird claws and reconstructed the claw for YPM 5205 as over 120 mm long.
+The species name antirrhopus means "counter balance", which refers to Ostrom's idea about the function of the tail.
 As in other dromaeosaurids, the tail vertebrae have a series of ossified tendons and super-elongated bone processes.
-These features seemed to make the tail a stiff counterbalance, but a fossil of the very closely related Velociraptor mongoliensis (IGM 100/986) has an articulated tail skeleton that is laterally curved in a long S-shape.
-This suggests that, in life, the tail could laterally bend with a high degree of flexibility.
+These features seemed to make the tail into a stiff counterbalance, but a fossil of the very closely related Velociraptor mongoliensis (IGM 100/986) has an articulated tail skeleton that is curved laterally in a long S-shape.
+This suggests that, in life, the tail could bend to the sides with a high degree of flexibility.
 In both the Cloverly and Antlers formations, Deinonychus remains have been found closely associated with those of the ornithopod Tenontosaurus.
-Teeth associated with Tenontosaurus specimens imply they were hunted, or at least scavenged, by Deinonychus.
+Teeth discovered associated with Tenontosaurus specimens imply they were hunted, or at least scavenged upon, by Deinonychus.
+This has led to a debate on whether or not Deinonychus was gregarious or solitary, with recent evidence suggesting it may have been gregarious, despite not living in mammal-like packs.